bismuthfoundation/Awesome-Bismuth/DApps.md

 ### Zircodice

-A blocchain based luck game where you can win bis.
+A blockchain based luck game where you can win bis.
 http://bismuth.live:1212/

 ### Dragginator